shunf4/presentation-auto-breadcrumbs/README.md

 #nobc - Don't show breadcrumbs on this page.
 #bc something - Show "something" instead of the auto-generated content as
         breadcrumbs on this page.
+#bcfull - Show full breadcrumbs (By default, current title is omitted).
+#bctail - Show a tailing delimiter at the end of breadcrumbs.
+#root Root Title - Set root title as "Root Title".
+#bcroot - Show root title in breadcrumbs.

+#tocexpand - Expand all chapters in root TOC and agenda slides.
+#tocrootexpand - Expand all chapters in root TOC (in which no chapter is
+        highlighted, contrary to agenda slides).

 # The following directive is recommended to be set as early (e.g. on the first
         page) as possible.